All About Milford SF Writers' Conference

 Outline of the Week

-- Sunday to Thursday — These are the main working days.
-Mornings are free, and can be used to read manuscripts and prepare notes or go walkabout in North Wales if you're ahead on reading.
-Coffee and biscuits are served at 11.00 a.m.
-Lunch is served at 1.00 p.m.
-Workshop sessions occur in the afternoons, from 2.00 p.m. until we finish (though rarely later than 6.00 p.m. (with a coffee and cake break at 4.00).
+- Saturday to Wednesday — These are the main working days.
+Mornings are free, and can be used to read manuscripts and prepare notes or go walkabout in Hawarden village and castle grounds if you're ahead on reading.
+Workshop sessions are in the afternoons, from 2.00 p.m. until we finish (though rarely later than 5.00 p.m.).
 Here the stories are discussed one at a time as forthrightly and constructively as possible, sticking to the Milford Method of critique as described above.

-- Wednesday — Milford is legally constituted so that the current 'members' (i.e. this year's attendees) are obliged to hold an AGM and elect officers for the coming year, thus each Milford provides for the next one.
-It usually only takes a few minutes after dinner.
+- Tuesday — Milford is legally constituted so that the current 'members' (i.e. this year's attendees) are obliged to hold an AGM and elect officers for the coming year, thus each Milford provides for the next one.
+It usually only takes half an hour after dinner.

-- Friday — Usually this is a free day, in which the group may undertake excursions to nearby places of interest, but it's always a fall-back day in case the workload is too heavy and additional critting time has to be scheduled.
+- Thursday — Usually this is a free day, in which the group may visit nearby places of interest, but it's always a fall-back day in case the workload is too heavy and additional critting time has to be scheduled.
+Places of interest include Chester itself with its Roman amphitheatre and medieval streets.
+Chester Zoo is well within reach, one of the finest zoos in the country.

 - Afterwards — Groups often keep in touch and pass round useful information.
 If your story is subsequently published please let us know for our Success Stories page.

-- Works may be science fiction, fantasy, horror, or of ambiguous genre such as slipstream, alternate history, steampunk etc. (for adults or children).
-Complete stories, partial stories and novel excerpts are acceptable; extracts should be accompanied by leading and/or trailing synopses where appropriate.
+- Works may be any kind of speculative fiction: science fiction, fantasy, horror, or ambiguous genres such as slipstream, alternate history, steampunk etc. (for adults or children).

-The centre runs many courses and workshops, and there may also be individual guests or smaller groups during the time that we will be there, however this doesn't usually impnge on our privacy.
+There may also be individual guests or smaller groups during the time that we will be there, however this shouldn't impnge.

 Inclusion and Equal Opportunities